-The right panel of Fig.~\ref{fig:scatter_plot_fQ_vs_density_dfil} shows the variation of $f_{\rm Q}$ with the distance to the filament spine.
+The right panel of Fig.~\ref{fig:scatter_plot_fQ_vs_density_dfil} shows the variation of $f_{\rm Q}$ with distance to the filament spine.
 The fraction of filament galaxies with suppressed star formation declines from $f_{\rm Q}\sim0.6$ in the central regions down to $f_{\rm Q}\sim0.2$ at $d_{\rm fil}\lesssim1~h^{-1}$~Mpc.
-This suggests that filaments do not start affecting the star formation until galaxies are within $\sim1~h^{-1}$~Mpc.
-This radius at which the quenching starts is fairly consistent with that of $(3.0\pm1.1)~h^{-1}$~Mpc found by \citet{Bonjean2020} in filaments at higher redshifts $0.1<z<0.3$ and with the average filament thickness $d_{0,fil}\sim2~h^{-1}$~Mpc for the density profile reported in Sect.~\ref{sec:density_profiles}.
+This suggests that filaments do not start affecting star formation until galaxies are within $\sim1~h^{-1}$~Mpc.
+This radius at which quenching{ appears to} start is fairly consistent with that of $(3.0\pm1.1)~h^{-1}$~Mpc found by \citet{Bonjean2020} in filaments at higher redshifts $0.1<z<0.3$ and with the average filament{ radius} $d_{0,fil}\sim2~h^{-1}$~Mpc for the density profile reported in Sect.~\ref{sec:density_profiles}.

 The $f_{\rm Q}$ of ETGs and LTGs is dramatically different at all distances from the filament spine.
-In the central regions ($d_{\rm fil}\lesssim0.2~h^{-1}$~Mpc), half of the LTGs have suppressed star formation ($f_{\rm Q}\sim0.5$), and this fraction declines with the distance to the filament increases.
-In contrast, nearly all the ETGs show suppressed star formation, regardless of the separation.
-At larger distances, both LTGs and ETGs see their $f_{\rm Q}$ decreasing but the ETGs stay at much higher values than LTGs ($f_{\rm Q}\sim0.8$ vs 0.2).
+In the central regions ($d_{\rm fil}\lesssim0.2~h^{-1}$~Mpc), half of the LTGs have suppressed star formation ($f_{\rm Q}\sim0.5$), and this fraction declines with increasing distance to the filament.
+In contrast, nearly all the ETGs show suppressed star formation regardless of separation.
+At larger distances, both LTGs and ETGs see their $f_{\rm Q}$ decreasing but the ETGs stay at much higher values than LTGs ($f_{\rm Q}\sim0.8$ vs. 0.2).

-Figure~\ref{fig:scatter_plot_fQ_vs_density_dfil} thus suggests that the suppression of star formation in filaments is strongly regulated by the local density, at a level that is intermediate between the field and Virgo cluster.
-The distance to the filament spine appears as a secondary parameter, but the onset of the passive population in filaments emerges once the separation $\sim1~h^{-1}$~Mpc is reached.
-At the lookback time of Virgo, nearly all ETGs have already seen their star formation activity impacted, while LTGs are still sensitive to their position relative to the filament spine.
-The next section clarifies further the inter-relation between local density and distance to the filament spines.
+Figure~\ref{fig:scatter_plot_fQ_vs_density_dfil} therefore suggests that the suppression of star formation in filaments is strongly regulated by the local density, and remains at a level that is intermediate between that of the field and that of the Virgo cluster.
+The distance to the filament spine appears to be a secondary parameter, but the onset of the passive population in filaments emerges once a separation{ of} $\sim1~h^{-1}$~Mpc is reached. { Overall, our analysis suggests that,} at the lookback time of Virgo, nearly all ETGs have already seen their star formation activity impacted, while LTGs are still sensitive to their position relative to the filament spine.
+The following section further clarifies the relationship between local density and distance to the filament spines.